PratikSherke/Click-Through-Rate-Prediction-Using-ML/README.markdown

 - **Scalability**: The script uses a consistent feature set and scaling for fair model comparison.
 Additional features (e.g., text from `Ad Topic Line`) can be added for enhanced predictions.
 - **Error Handling**: Includes basic error handling for missing dataset files.

-## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please follow PEP 8 guidelines and include relevant documentation for your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact